-Below is a list of my priorities for the 2014 Legislative session and beyond.
+Below is a list of my priorities I hope to focus on should I be re-elected to serve as Senator in the General Assembly.
 They are not numbered by importance, with the exception that initiatives that will improve the town of West Warwick will always be my #1 priority.

 Priority #1: West Warwick First!

 This was my campaign slogan on all of my yard signs as well as printed material.
 This the driving force behind my decision to run for Senate.
 My primary focus will and has always been to improve the town of West Warwick.
-I have been working with the office of Congressman Jim Langevin to try to find grant money for a variety of things in West Warwick.
-Chief among those will be:
+Here are some of my plans for West Warwick: